ahelal/cdf/Readme.md

 ## TODO

-* add jinja2 test to check dir, file , and filter for json/yaml
+* add jinja2 test to check dir, file, and filter for json/yaml
 * Tests :)
-* Support terraform
 * Implement test handler and test lifecycle
 * Implement generic rest interface
 * Status should attempt to reconcile with ARM and update real status